sebastienrousseau/shokunin/content/index.md

 # Front Matter (YAML).
 ## name - The name of the site. (max 64 characters)
 name: Shokunin (職人)
+## cname - The cname value of the site
+cname: shokunin.one
 ## title - The title of the page. (max 64 characters)
 title: Shokunin (職人) Static Site Generator
 ## subtitle - The subtitle of the page. (max 64 characters)